Fish and Wildlife Service, Interior.

 Role of the Fish and Wildlife Service.
 The role of the Service is addressed in section 5 of the proposed policy.
 This section explains that the Service will assist the State(s), as needed, in tracking the implementation and maintenance of the prelisting conservation actions.
 While States have the primary role in managing species that are not listed under the Act, they may not have the necessary resources to fully track the prelisting conservation actions.
 Consequently, the Service will assist the States, as needed, to help achieve the mutual goal of conserving species before they need to be listed under the Act.
 Additionally, the Service will coordinate between the State(s) and other Federal agencies to help develop conservation actions and assist in tracking the implementation and maintenance of those actions.

 Quantifying beneficial and detrimental impacts.
 Providing credit for an effort to mitigate or serve as a compensatory measure for the impacts of a detrimental action on a species (or any other resource) requires measuring both the detrimental impact and the offsetting benefit to be secured through a mitigation action or compensatory measure.
 Section 6 of the proposed policy provides that, in evaluating the impacts of both detrimental actions and beneficial actions, the Service will use the same criteria, standards, and metrics to quantify the former as it uses to quantify the latter.
 However, over time, new scientific information may indicate that the metric may need revision or a new metric should be used.
-The Service will work with the landowner to decide if the metric needs to be changed.
+The Service Start Printed Page 42528will work with the landowner to decide if the metric needs to be changed.
 In cases where failure to utilize a new or revised metric would appreciably reduce the likelihood of survival and recovery of the affected species in the wild, the Service will require a new or improved metric as appropriate and will alert the landowner.
 The proposed policy does not itself specify what those uniform criteria, standards, or metrics should be or even how they should be developed.
 Instead, those will need to be developed separately and are likely to vary from species to species or situation to situation.
 However, the benefit of a voluntary prelisting conservation action for which credit is given must be greater than the detriment from the action for which the credit is used, that is, the benefit from the prelisting action, combined with the detriment from a later action, must result in a positive assistance to the recovery of the species.
 This would be achieved by setting aside a specific percentage of the credits to gain a positive assistance to the recovery of the species.
 The specific percentage will depend on the species and the nature of the actions.
 In addition, a voluntary prelisting conservation action can be supplemented with an additional postlisting conservation action so that the combined benefit of prelisting and postlisting conservation actions is greater than the detriment from the postlisting detrimental actions.

 Preferential use of voluntary prelisting conservation actions to offset the impacts of post-listing activities.
 Since the purpose of the proposed policy is to incentivize voluntary prelisting conservation actions by allowing the benefits of such actions to serve as mitigation or a compensatory measure for the detriments of postlisting actions, that purpose would clearly be undercut if the Service were routinely to require some other form of mitigation or compensatory measure for actions that it consults on or authorizes after listing.
 Put differently, those who invest in prelisting conservation actions under the proposed policy are likely to want a reasonable assurance that, when the Service evaluates the mitigation or compensatory measure needs for postlisting activities, we will give consideration to those already-established mitigation or compensatory measures.
 This scenario does not require that in all cases the Service must use prelisting conservation actions as mitigation or a compensatory measure for post-listing detrimental actions.
 Where there is a mitigation or compensatory measure alternative that clearly produces a better, or more certain, environmental outcome, the Service can require or encourage its use.
 Likewise, if the proponent of a postlisting action can achieve a commensurate environmental outcome with less effort, cost, and time expended, the proposed policy allows such proponent the flexibility to make that choice.